0zhu/cygwin-portable/README.md

 ## Installation

 > In order to install ConCygSys successully, make sure you uninstalled any existing non-portable [CygWin](https://cygwin.com/faq/faq.html#faq.setup.uninstall-all) and [ConEmu](https://conemu.github.io/en/Installation.html) instances.
-Also disable antivirus software on your PC.
+Also disable antivirus software on your PC during installation.
 [Why it is recommended](https://cygwin.com/faq/faq.html#faq.using.bloda)

 - Create a folder on your PC where you want to store ConCygSys, let it be `D:\concygsys\`
 - Download installer from [this link](https://raw.githubusercontent.com/zhubanRuban/ConCygSys/master/ConCygSys-installer.cmd) *(right click > save link as)* to `D:\concygsys\`